Maria Pavlova (figure skater): 2024–25 season: Grand Prix silver

-2025–26 season
+2025–26 season: European bronze, Milano Cortina Olympics

 Pavlova and Sviatchenko opened the 2025-26 season with a bronze medal at 2025 Grand Prix de France.
 "We were just really happy to be here, to start the season, and to compete again so we weren't really thinking about medaling," said Pavlova.

 Three weeks later, the team took silver at 2025 NHK Trophy, posting a new personal best in both the short program and total score.
 "I think we are working in the right direction and we just want to continue to improve on everything," said Pavlov.
 "But we are very happy with the results and our second place.”